riflessidigitali/ord-admin/.github/actions/project-automation/README.md

 Run `npm install` to install the required deps.

-To build the action you might want to run `npm run build`.
+To build the action, run `npm run build`.
 The build process will generate two files:
 - the action build file located at [./dist/index.js](./dist/index.js)
 - a license file located at [./dist/licenses.text](./dist/licenses.txt) listing the licenses for every dependency used by this action, and this action's license itself.